tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 Socrata portals at the end of May 2013.

 ### Discussion
+*This section might make more sense if you play with the fancy table first.*

 #### Why it's not a tree
 In Socrata, you can create a filtered view, chart or map based on a dataset,